manuparra/kubernetes-at-spsrc/README.md

 ```
 ansible-playbook -i inventories/list Kubernetes.yml
 ```
-the installation consists of the following points:
+The installation consists of the following points:
 * Install dockers
 * Disable SElinux
 * Disable firewalld
 * Install kubernetes

-After the installation finished, you need to follow the next steps:
+Once the installation is finished, you have to follow the next steps:

-1.- On the master node you need to run:
+1.- On the master node you have to execute:
 ```
 kubeadm init --apiserver-advertise-address=<IP-master-node> --pod-network-cidr=10.244.0.0/16
 ```
-After the process is over, you can see the discovery token.
+Once the process is finished, you can see the ``discovery token``.
 For example:
 ```
 kubeadm join IP-master-node:6443 --token 31eeyr.uxvpz3b0teajkaki \
         --discovery-token-ca-cert-hash sha256:f2caf4fe6f26dc6cc8188b55ee3c825e5b8d9779a61bfd4eda4b152627e56184
 ```
-You will need this token for worker node.
+You will need this token for the worker node.

 Set cluster admin user
 ```